 By Jane Adshead-Grant What kind of relationship should we have with the executive sponsor of a client?
 Is it safe to take a brief from the boss?
-Here we examine three ways to support sustainable change in individuals within organisations “Coaches should not take a brief from the coachee’s boss,” a leading psychologist recently suggested. […]
+Here we examine three ways to support sustainable change in individuals within organisations “Coaches should not take a brief from the coachee’s boss,” a leading psychologist recently suggested.
+On the contrary, I believe the sponsor has a critical part to play in an executive coaching assignment when funded by an organisation.
+In my experience, there are usually two sponsor relationships within the corporate environment: the sponsor of the coaching assignment, often the line […]

 A section devoted to giving you advice and sharing tips on best practice.
 You can search the Coaching at Work archives by using the search box on the left.

 By Barbara Moyes A major reason why people leave their jobs is because they don’t get on with their boss.
-So coaching employees in how to work more effectively with their boss is a win/win: it reduces their stress, and it makes economic sense for their organisation, too Clients who don’t gel with their manager […]
+So coaching employees in how to work more effectively with their boss is a win/win: it reduces their stress, and it makes economic sense for their organisation, too Clients who don’t gel with their manager tend to want the boss to change.
+But that’s the wrong place to start.
+As Gabarro and Kotter said, “If the relationship between you and your boss is rocky, then it is you who must begin to manage it.”
+This means helping clients to: develop […]

 This fourth article in the series considers the in-person marketing approaches you can use to get your coaching business known to potential clients